JianTing-Li/CatLover/README.md

 Welcome to my first passion app, “CatLover,” an app for people who love cats.
 My main motivation to make this app is that I am a huge cat fan.
 I personally own a cat myself 🐱.
 His name is Mocha.

 # Introduction
 Having trouble finding the right cat to adopt?
-Have you ever wonder what are the different type of cats, cat breeds, and their differences?
-You can look these answers up on the web browser, but sometimes you just want something quick and simple like a mobile app.
+Have you ever wondered what are the different type of cats, cat breeds, and their differences?
+You can look these answers up on your web browser, but sometimes you need answers quicker.
+In order to fill this gap I have created CatLover, a simple mobile app.

 # Features